-“Bugger it’s got me” The sound of a fisherman that’s just been hooked by their own lure.
+“Bugger it’s got me” The sound of a fisher that’s just been hooked by their own lure.

-Lures are a mixed blessing, they are ideal bait for fishing because you use them over and over and are just kept in a box of some kind.
+Lures are a mixed blessing, they are ideal bait for fishing because you use them over and over and are just kept in a box.
 No need to keep messy, smelly live bait.
-The down side is each lure has two, three-pronged hooks that are razor-sharp.
+The downside is each lure has two, three-pronged hooks that are razor-sharp.
 They snag your fingers, your clothes, the canoe, someone else hair, someone else’s shirt, the trees, almost anything and everything when it is the absolutely inconvenient.

 On the bank exhausted you realise that your buddy still has a lure in their back and after removing the barbs of the artificial bait, you still have your line and by pulling on the line you have managed to retrieve the 200 meters of fishing line with the rod.
 Success?

 Well, that’s what could happen, but it didn’t.
 Our experience was more sedate with rear paddler under instructions from forward paddler, to use two orange fishing gloves to handle a fish she’d caught, unfortunately the fishing glove material is full of loops which invite the snagging of lures, and in this case she caught both gloves, she now has a fish in the middle and the gloves stuck together.
 Frustrated, she ends up discarding the fish and the offending glove still hanging from the fishing line overboard like some “Orange Hand” of the river gods.

 The river gods are holding a fish aloft as if to say “’eres a fish for ya Matey”.